You only need a few basics when you’re starting out so we’ve put together a handy guide to the essentials.

 If you start out with a canoe club then you'll probably be able to borrow all of the equipment that you need to get started.
 However, when you're ready to buy your own equipment you'll want to start with the basics listed here.

-A canoe is paddled with a single ended paddle and a kayak a double paddle.
 There are many different types of canoes and kayaks available, some made from natural materials and others from polyethylene.

 Kayaks come in a variety of types and sizes and are paddled by a double-bladed paddle by a seated paddler.
 Kayaks tend to be enclosed and have cockpits for the paddler to sit in.